 Mode of Examination

-3. Macro & Micro timetables: By this, we mean that never make a rigid timetable with many stringent aspects of covering subtopics within a particular time frame of minutes.
+3. Macro & Micro timetables: By this, we mean never make a rigid timetable with many stringent aspects of covering subtopics within a particular time frame of minutes.
 Be flexible yet goal-oriented.
 Make a study plan in such a manner that 2-3 revisions are ensured.

 4. Practice Mock Test: This is the most important part of the preparation journey.
 Giving mocks just not check your current knowledge but also helps to identify your key mistakes.
 If possible, do attempt sectional tests per day; do not merely keep covering the syllabus.
 Try to analyze RPSC RAS mocks and identify your week areas and work on them.